Packmaster Container System

 A rare shot of the 25-cubic yard version of second generation Packmaster

-1955 was breakthrough year for the detachable container, with new front loader designs from Dempster and Towner feeding modern packer trucks.
+1955 was a breakthrough year for the detachable container, with new front loader designs from Dempster and Towner feeding modern packer trucks.
 In cooperation with a Chicago area hauler named Harold Vandermolen, Leach designed an economical method to adapt detachable containers to be serviced by the new Packmaster.
 The genius of the Leach system was that it required only the simplest of modifications to the tailgate, and no independent lift mechanism; the Packmaster blade would do all of the lifting.

 Receiver slots and clamps were affixed to the sides of the hopper opening, to mate with a trunnion welded to the front of the container boxes.
 A riser plate was added to increase the height of the hopper sill to match that of the one cubic yard Leach wheeled containers.
 A pair of cables, or chains, which were affixed to the packer blade, were then hooked to the sides of the container to raise and empty the contents.
 The images below will better illustrate the procedure: